10 Unforgettable European Vacations Under $400

 Surrounded by numerous species of colorful butterflies—not to mention a medieval monastery—the Matka Canyon and Lake Matka deliver some of the prettiest scenery in Eastern Europe.
 Matka lies just nine miles outside of the capital; the number 60 bus from Skopje's main station is a cheap option for a day trip.

 Macedonian cuisine is hearty, flavorful, and fresh.
-Local favorites like burek (a savory pastry stuffed typically with feta cheese and spinach, or meat and potatoes) and kebapi (Macedonia’s take on sausages, made with paprika and usually stuffed into freshly baked flatbread) can be found on almost every corner for just a couple of euros.
+Local favorites like burek (a savory pastry stuffed typically with feta cheese and spinach, or meat and potatoes) and kebapi (Macedonia's take on sausages, made with paprika and usually stuffed into freshly baked flatbread) can be found on almost every corner for just a couple of euros.
 A hostel bed in Skopje or the surrounding area will set you back less than $12 a night, while a simple private room can be found for less than $16.
 If you're still looking to stay closer to home, these U.S. island vacations won't hurt your wallet.

 Driving in Montenegro can be dangerous—mostly because the scenery is so gorgeous you'll have a tough time watching the road.
 The geographic location contributes to the sovereign state's wonderfully rich culture, architecture, and cuisine, melding Balkan tradition with the laid-back lifestyle and mild climate of the Mediterranean.
 With Byzantine, Slavic, and Christian civilizations influencing the diverse cultural heritage, Montenegro presents a fascinating dichotomy between old and new, and East and West.
 And despite the stunning vistas in every direction, this petite country is explorable on a tiny budget.
 You can get a room with a view in charming European vacation destination Budva for under $40 a night; a simple, fresh local dinner will only set you back about $12—including a glass of wine.
 These other 11 affordable travel destinations belong on your bucket list.